Crataco/ai-guide/guide/models.md

 **TL;DR:** A model is your AI's brain.

 A heavily dumbed-down explanation is that a model is the AI that generates text.
-This text is split up into the AI's own concept of syllables called "tokens."

 The models are trained on top of pre-existing text and then released, often as base models (e.g. LLaMA) of specific sizes (e.g. 7B, 13B, 33B, and 70B).
-These base models are simpple and often referred to as "glorified autocomplete" or "text completion" models, because they generate text after the user's input.
+These base models are simple and often referred to as "glorified autocomplete" or "text completion" models, because they generate text after the user's input.

 Finetunes are used to train the models are trained on further data, making it easier to use them like an assistant or chatting partner.